 - foster an awareness and understanding, both in Australia and abroad, of the Policy and the Act;

 - monitor and ensure compliance with the Policy and the Act; and

 Mr Brian Wilson was appointed to the Board on 10 December 2009 and appointed Chairman on 16 April 2012.
 He is also Deputy Chancellor of University of Technology, Sydney, a non-executive director of Bell Financial Group and a member of the Payments System Board of the Reserve Bank of Australia.
 He was a member of the Commonwealth Government Review of Australia's Superannuation System and of the Specialist Reference Group on the Taxation of Multinational Enterprises in Australia and is currently a member of the ATO Superannuation Reform Steering Committee.
 Mr Wilson retired in 2009 as a Managing Director of the global investment bank Lazard, after co-founding the firm in Australia in 2004 and was previously a Vice-Chairman of Citigroup Australia and its predecessor companies.

 Ms Anna Buduls was appointed to the Board on 15 July 2010.
-Through her corporate advisory work and 20 years of non-executive company directorships, Ms Buduls has gained wide commercial experience across a broad range of companies and industries, including the agriculture sector.
+Through her corporate advisory work and 21 years of non-executive company directorships, Ms Buduls has gained wide commercial experience across a broad range of companies and industries, including the agriculture sector.
 She is currently owner and Chairman of a travel software group, and is a non-executive director of the listed company SAI Global Ltd (since October 2003).
-Ms Buduls is also one of the three Australian members on the APEC Business Advisory Council for three years to the end of 2014.
+Ms Buduls was also one of the three Australian members on the APEC Business Advisory Council for three years to the end of 2014.